How Long Will the Recent Victory for Free Speech at the University of Florida Last?

 I should say that, when I was told that UF required such a disclaimer, I did not give it a second thought.
 I have heard people make such disclaimers at the beginning of seminar talks for decades, and although it seemed a bit absurd to think that anyone signing an amicus brief would be speaking for their employer, there was nothing wrong with restating the obvious.

-Indeed, a very quick Google search for such disclaimer policies turned up NYU's policy, which states in pertinent part: "The faculty member can identify his or her title and affiliation with the Law School as long as the brief or report clearly states that the title and institutional affiliation are provided for identification purposes only and that the views expressed should not be regarded as the position of the Law School."
-Although the brief that I signed in 2020 was also signed by an NYU Law professor, her name also lacked the footnote-specific disclaimer.
+Indeed, a very quick Google search for such disclaimer policies turned up NYU Law School's policy, which states in pertinent part: "The faculty member can identify his or her title and affiliation with the Law School as long as the brief or report clearly states that the title and institutional affiliation are provided for identification purposes only and that the views expressed should not be regarded as the position of the Law School."
+Although the brief that I signed in 2020 was also signed by an NYU Law professor, her name also lacked a footnoted disclaimer.
 In any event, reading NYU's policy confirmed to me that there was nothing to see here, especially because NYU is a private institution and thus would not have adopted such a policy due to pressure from politicians with control over the law school's budget.

 And the judge in the current UF case agreed, declining to issue an injunction against the sign-so-long-as-you-disclaim policy.
 After taking a completely unnecessary and gratuitous swipe at the dean of UF Law, the judge said that the policy was vague, but "[the] Court offered to allow the parties to conduct discovery.
 So Plaintiffs could have developed the record on this issue.
 But they did not, and so they are stuck with the record they have."